island-is/island.is/apps/services/contentful-entry-tagger/README.md

 ## About

-This service will add a tag to newly created entry if the entry was created by a user with a space role that has the prefix "Stofnun-".
+This service will add a tag to newly created entry if the entry was created by a user with a space role that has the prefix "Owner-".
 This is done so we can manage user permissions in Contentful, we do so via tags and roles.

 ## Getting started